inex/birdseye/README.md

 rs1-lan2-ipv6.inex.ie IN CNAME rs1.inex.ie
 ```

-The micro-service will extract the first element of the hostname (e.g. `rs1-lan1-ipv4`, see beginning of `bootstrap/app.php`) and look for an environment file in the applications root directory (say `/srv/birdseye`) named as follows for the above examples:
+The micro-service will extract the first element of the hostname (e.g. `rs1-lan1-ipv4`, see beginning of `bootstrap/app.php`) and look for an environment file in the applications root directory (e.g. `/srv/birdseye`) named as follows for the above examples:

 ```
 rs1-lan1-ipv4.inex.ie -> /srv/birdseye/birdseye-rs1-lan1-ipv4.env